werf/werf/docs/_includes/reference/cli/werf_helm_get_namespace.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Print Kubernetes Namespace that will be used in current configuration with specified params
+Print Kubernetes Namespace that will be used in current configuration with specified params.

 {{ header }} Syntax